dynatrace-oss-contrib/opentelemetry-specification/specification/common/attribute-precedence.md

-A mapping is required when flattening out attributes from the structured OTLP format, which has attributes at different levels (e.g., Resource attributes, InstrumentationScope attributes, attributes on Spans/Metrics/Logs) to a non-hierarchical representation (e.g., OpenMetrics labels).
+A mapping is required when flattening out attributes from the structured OTLP format, which has attributes at different levels (e.g., Resource attributes, InstrumentationScope attributes, attributes on Spans/Metrics/Logs) to a non-hierarchical representation (e.g., Prometheus/OpenMetrics labels).
-In the case of OpenMetrics, the set of labels is completely flat and must have unique labels only (<https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#labelset>).
+In the case of OpenMetrics, the set of labels is flat and must have unique labels only (<https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#labelset>).
-Since OpenTelemetry allows for different levels of attributes, it is feasible that the same attribute appears multiple times on different levels.
+Since OpenTelemetry allows for different levels of attributes, it is possible that the same attribute appears multiple times on different levels.

 This document aims to provide guidance on how OpenTelemetry attributes can be